 2.13 When the joint is sufficiently covered with solder, remove the solder wire and the iron.

-2.14 Blow on the joint to cool it.
+2.14 Allow the solder joint to cool.

 2.15 Remove the wires, and examine them.
 There should be a meniscus where the solder meets the wire on both sides.